Locations:

 The Best Soap Products for Hidradenitis Suppurativa

-The trick is to use products that reduce inflammation without causing irritation
+Use products that reduce inflammation without causing irritation and avoid fragrances, dyes and exfoliators

-Having a chronic skin condition like hidradenitis suppurativa can sometimes feel overwhelming, especially when you’re left standing in the health and beauty aisle wondering, Which, if any, of these products are going to help me?
+Having a chronic skin condition like hidradenitis suppurativa (HS) can sometimes feel overwhelming, especially when you’re left standing in the health and beauty aisle wondering, Which, if any, of these products are going to help me?

 Advertisement